quickgrid/ai-resources/papers.md

  - `Alleviates constraints` of unidirectional models (e.g. GPT) by introducing `Masked Language Model (MLM)` pre-training task.
  - Also uses `Next Sentence Prediction (NSP)` task to jointly pretrain on text-pair representations.
  - Similar to GPT, during finetuning `all parameters are fine-tuned`.
+ - For finetuning task specific input and outputs are added.
+Adding an extra output layer on top of pre-trained model can be used for classification, sentiment analysis etc.

  **Masked Language Model (MLM)**
  - MLM (Cloze Task) `randomly masks some input tokens`, and the objective is to `predict original vocabulary id` based only on context.